GallVp/visualEEG/README.md

 ## Channel Naming
 This feature is optional.
 If channel naming is required, a `.xls` file should be placed in the data directory.
 This spreadsheet should have two columns.
 First column containing channel numbers, while the second column containing channel names.

+## How to Contribute?
+I would be very thankful if you contributed to the project in one or all of these ways:

+* Adding issues
+* Participating in discussions about issues here on GitHub and on Gitter
+* Improving the documentation
+* Forking the project and implementing new operations

-## Implementing New Operations
+### Implementing New Operations
 New operations can be implemented easily in visualEEG by carrying out three steps in `eegOperations` class.

 1. Adding the name of the operation to `AVAILABLE_OPERATIONS` property.
 2. Implementing user interaction dialog boxes in `askArgs` function to acquire operation parameters.